Driving Innovation.

 Annbjørg Falck

-CEO & Co-Founder
+Chief Executive Officer & Co-Founder

 Education:

-- PharmD, University of Oslo/University of Southern California.
+- PharmD, University of Oslo/University of Southern California

-- MBA, Open University, UK.
+- MBA, Open University, UK

 - Co-founded NaDeNo after serving as Entrepreneur in Residence for SINTEF TTO & Venture, driving the commercialization of SINTEF’s nanomedicine technology.

-Yrr Mørch
+Ýrr Mørch

 Chief Technology Officer